Chestnut Nursery Services

 As friendships develop and confidence grows, volunteers organize their own trips together, going to the cinema, meeting for coffee or a meal; things they would never have done before giving them the opportunity to realise that they do not need to be isolated by their mental illness – there is a place for them in the world.

-Volunteers are offered opportunities to learn new skills and develop new interests through courses.
+Volunteers are offered opportunities to learn new skills and develop new interests through courses, which are held at our Sister nursery, Cherry Tree.
 Weekly classes are held in Literacy, Numeracy and English with the use of Computers.
 We are thrilled to be working with Kingston Maurward College in Dorchester to offer RHS Level 1 in Practical Horticulture to some of our volunteers.